EOP: Financial Review Process

 - It must also contain a certification that in the third party’s opinion, it was in the student’s best interest (physical, mental or other) to leave the home environment

-- Child Support: Letter from parent stating the total amount* received
+- Child Support: Letter from parent stating the total amount (received in household between January 1, 2014 and December 31, 2014)

 - Schedule C: Copy

-- Tax documentation: Signed copies of previous two years of taxes
+- Tax documentation: Signed copies of previous two years tax returns

 - IRS non-filing verification form: